 USDA zones 4 to 8 are excellent for Blushingstar peach growing.
 The tree is very tolerant of cold weather and can even withstand light frosts up until fruiting.

 Select a location in full sun, preferably in well-draining loam, although the trees can tolerate any type of soil.
-The ideal soil pH is 6.0-7.0.
+The ideal soil pH is 6.0 to 7.0.

 Loosen soil well and dig a hole that is twice as deep and wide as the spread of the little tree’s roots.
 Make a hill of soil at the bottom of the hole if you are planting a bare root tree.
 Spread the roots over that and backfill well.